boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 {: #figure-high-level-qos title="Resource Allocation Slicing Model with a Single NRP" artwork-align="center"}

 This document does not describe in detail how to manage an L2VPN or L3VPN, as this is already well-documented.
 For example, the reader may refer to {{?RFC4176}} and {{?RFC6136}} for such details.

-The realization model described in the document inherits the scalability properties of the underlying L2VPN and L3VPN technologies.
-Readers may refer, for example, to {{Section 13 of ?RFC4365}} or {{Section 1.2.5 of ?RFC6624}} for a scalability assessment of some of these technologies.
-Per {{sec-sca-impli}}, providers may adjust the mapping model to better handle local scalability constraints.

 #  Hand-off Between Domains {#sec-handoff-domains}